 So, let’s say you hit the minimum spend within the first month of opening your card(s).
-If you started today, that first billing period ends in early January, so any sign-up bonuses will be applied at the beginning of the new year, which is ideal.
+If you started in December of any given year, that first billing period will end in early January, so any sign-up bonuses will be applied at the beginning of the new year, which is ideal.

 Credit card vs. cash spending

 We do spend more when we use a credit card, because there’s less psychological pain when we swipe or tap a credit card vs doling out cash.
 But if you are the type of responsible credit card user who pays off your balance every month, consider this…